Miami Revision Rhinoplasty Specialist

-Dr. Andres Bustillo has been practicing facial plastic surgery for over ten years.
-He is one of the very small number of facial plastic surgeons that is double board certified.
-As a super-specialist, he does not perform any breast or body surgery.
+Dr. Andres Bustillo has practiced facial plastic surgery for more than ten years.
+He is double board certified in Facial Plastic and Reconstructive Surgery and Otolaryngology-Head and Neck Surgery.
+He only performs surgery in the face and neck.
 He devotes close 50% of his practice to rhinoplasty and revision rhinoplasty.
-Dr. Bustillo performs close to 300 nasal surgeries a year, making him one of the most experienced nasal surgeons in South Florida.
-In addition to sculpting a beautifully natural nose, he will create one that will function and breathe remarkably well.
+Dr. Bustillo performs over 300 nasal surgeries a year.
+He is one of the most experienced nasal surgeons in South Florida.
+He believes in creating a beautiful nose that functions just as well.

-Dr. Bustillo is well known for providing extremely natural and conservative revision rhinoplasty results.
+Dr. Bustillo is well known nationally and internationally for providing the most natural and conservative revision rhinoplasty results.
 He has an ability to re-create a natural nose from a previously unsuccessful rhinoplasty.
-Dr. Bustillo has enormous experience in revision rhinoplasty with different ethnic noses, such as Hispanic, African American, and Middle Eastern.
+Because Miami’s multi-cultural diversity, Dr. Bustillo has a vast experience in revision rhinoplasty with different ethnic noses, such as Hispanic, African American, and Middle Eastern.

-Andres Bustillo teaches students, residents, and other physicians the art and craft of rhinoplasty and revision rhinoplasty.
-He has been invited to Asia, South America, and the Caribbean where he has taught other plastic surgeons his revision rhinoplasty techniques.
-He has written and published several chapters on revision rhinoplast surgery.
-The following information was developed by Dr. Bustillo to educate and inform the public about the revision rhinoplasty procedure.
+Andres Bustillo currently instructs medical students, medical residents, and other physicians his techniques for rhinoplasty and revision rhinoplasty.
+Dr. Bustillo travels often to Central and South America, the Caribbean, and Asia, to teach plastic surgeons his innovative revision rhinoplasty techniques.
+He has written and published numerous chapters on revision rhinoplasty surgery.
+The information that follows was written by Dr. Bustillo to teach and educate patients about revision rhinoplasty.

 The second form is when the revision rhinoplasty is performed to reconstruct a previous poor result.
 A failed rhinoplasty can be one of the most devastating experiences a patient undergoing plastic surgery can have.
 Patients that undergo rhinoplasty have usually thought about the surgery for several years.
 When the result is a nose that is worse in appearance than the original nose, the patient can become extremely disappointed.
 Self esteem and confidence may decrease and affect the person’s social activities.
 I have a deep and personal understanding of the emotional distress that patients undergoing through this feel and I am committed to helping them.